bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 this sports-based phenomenon as a metaphor for product development in the 1986 article "The New New Product Development Game".
 > The ... "relay race" approach to product development ... may conflict with the
 > goals of maximum speed and flexibility.
-Instead a holistic or “rugby”
+Instead a holistic or "rugby"
 > approach—where a team tries to go the distance as a unit, passing the ball
 > back and forth—may better serve today’s competitive requirements.
 This article inspired Jeff Sutherland to invent the "Scrum process" in 1993 for